Today, you can’t go into a makeup store without seeing a contour palette or watch a makeup tutorial that doesn’t mention highlighter.

 When choosing a contour product, keep in mind that a gray-based brown will mimic shadow, while a warmer brown will add warmth and glow to your skin.
 There are several consistencies that you can buy, including cream and powder.
 Cream contours come in palettes or sticks, and powders can be bought individually or in a palette as well.

-For beginners, powder is often easier to manage and correct mistakes with, but cream contour palettes or sticks can help you achieve that really dramatic contour and stand out in photographs.
+For beginners, the powder is often easier to manage and correct mistakes with, but cream contour palettes or sticks can help you achieve that really dramatic contour and stand out in photographs.
 If buying individual shades, be sure to purchase shades with the same undertones, i.e. several warm shades or several cool shades.

 While we do want to create contrast, a common mistake is to go more than two shades darker than your skin tone.
 Stick to something not too far off from your current foundation shade.
 It’s also a good idea to stray from shimmery contour colors, which reflect light instead of absorbing it (as shadows are supposed to do).